GW Center

 ADVANTAGE

-Most therapy practices offer therapy.
-What GWCIM offers is something broader: integrative psychotherapy embedded within a full multidisciplinary medical center, where your mental health care doesn't exist in isolation from the rest of your health.
+Most therapy practices just offer psychotherapy.
+GWCIM does more: integrative mental health care inside a full multidisciplinary medical center, so your mental health is treated as part of your whole health.

-We also take cultural sensitivity seriously.
-Mental health care should be accessible, respectful, and meaningful for people of all backgrounds and belief systems — and our clinical approach reflects that.
+We also prioritize cultural sensitivity—providing care that is accessible, respectful, and meaningful for people of all backgrounds and beliefs.

 APPROACH

-Every patient begins with a genuine intake conversation — not a symptom checklist, but a real exploration of your history, your body, your strengths, and your goals.
-That conversation shapes everything that follows.
+Every patient starts with a real intake conversation — not a checklist — to explore your history, body, strengths, and goals.
+That shapes the whole plan.

 Whole-Person Care